 It’s much easier to tighten the elastic waistband of a bigger diaper than it is to loosen the sealed leg holes of a smaller one.

-The bigger one always tends to be more comfortable, albeit a bit roomier in places, but the bigger sizes also mean less problems with mobility.
+The bigger one always tends to be more comfortable, albeit a bit roomier in places, but the bigger sizes also mean fewer problems with mobility.

 The issue with keeping to the smaller size for longer when your baby is constantly growing is that it just becomes too tight, especially the elastic rings that go around either the waist or legs.